 You can call us about emergencies at any time of day or night, but if our worker calls and no-one's home, or if it's not a genuine emergency we'll charge you for this.

-Urgent rectification: we'll finish the work within five working days.
-This is for work to stop damage to your home or stop serious problems like health, safety or security.
+URGENT RECTIFICATION: We'll finish the work within five working days.
+This is for work to get your sink or toilet working or to get your heating or hot water back on.
+This is also the case for any other urgent work to stop damage to your home or stop serious problems like health, safety or security.

-Routine rectification: we'll finish the work within 20 working days (40 working days if your home is classed as temporary accommodation).
-This is for work where the problem isn't dangerous.
+ROUTINE RECTIFICATION: We'll finish the work within 20 working days (40 working days if your home is classed as Temporary Accommodation).
+This is for work where the problem isn't dangerous and isn't a problem straight away but still needs to be done quite soon.

-Exceptions: there may be times when it may not be possible to complete the work at the first visit or within the agreed timescales.
+EXCEPTIONS: There may be times when it may not be possible to complete the work at the first visit or within the agreed timescales.
 In such cases we'll agree a completion date with you.

-We may group repairs together to create a batch of repair jobs.
+We may group repairs together to create a batch of repairs jobs.
 This means we can minimise the disturbance for everyone in the area and make best use of the money we spend.